By: Larry E. Masula, DC

 Memory loss affects thousands of people every year.
 Memory loss is often attributed to "getting older".
 In reality, age-related memory loss is a fallacy.
 The latest scientific research indicates that memory loss is actually a direct result of decreased use of the memory centers within the brain.

 At first, memory changes often appear subtle.
 For example, you may walk into a room and forget why you are there, or recognize someone you have met before, but can't recall their name.
 Early symptoms of memory loss may progress to more significant memory loss.
-The good news is that the latest documented research indicates specific areas of the brain, primarily the temporal lobes, can be activated to improve memory.
+The good news is that the latest documented research indicates specific areas of the brain, primarily the temporaal lobes, can be activated to improve memory.

 Anatomically, the brain is comprised of a right and left cortex.
 Each cortex contains an area called the temporal lobe.
 The temporal lobes are responsible for retaining specific types of short and long term memory.
 For example, the left temporal lobe is most related to remembering word lists, processing verbal language, and recalling language spoken in a monotone voice.
 The right temporal lobe is affiliated with remembering familiar events as well as processing non-verbal information.
 The right temporal lobe will house memory such as voice-intonated (singing) memory.
 If one portion of the brain isn't working at its maximum, memory, as well as other functions of the temporal lobe may be affected.
 This would also include one's ability to smell and one's ability to hear.